Garjiya Devi

+Garjiya Mata Temple is a Hindu shrine dedicated to the Goddess Garjiya, believed to be the reincarnation of Goddess Parvati.

+Beyond its spiritual importance, the temple's picturesque location also contributes to its popularity.
+Nestled beside the flowing river, amid lush greenery and surrounded by distant hills, it offers a visually appealing experience.

 The first priest was Pt.
 Keshav Dutt Pandey who began worship of Devi Girija.
 There is also a statue of LakshmiNarayan of 9th century, made from black granite.
 Many people from nearby areas go there every day to worship in the temple.
 Many people bathe in the Kosi river near Garjiya temple.

+Best Time to Visit Garjiya Temple

+The best time to visit Garjiya Temple is from October to May, as this period also allows for Corbett National Park safaris.
+Moreover, the major festivals celebrated at Garjiya Temple occur during the winter season.

 Festivals

 The temple is also known as the festival of lights of the gods.
 The Kartik Purnima festival also coincides with the Sikh festival of Guru Nanak Jayanti.